indygreg/PyOxidizer/docs/packaging_resources.rst

 Routing Python Resources to Locations
 =====================================

-Python resource collections have various APIs for adding resources to them.
-For example, to add a ``PythonSourceModule`` to a ``PythonExecutable``:
+Python resources are registered with built binaries by adding them to the corresponding builder.
+For example, to add ``PythonSourceModule`` found by invoking a ``pip install`` command:

 .. code-block:: python